Minnesota church groups divided on Gov. Tim Walz's orders

 “We support the cautious, science-driven, and health-focused approached that the governor has followed for the reopening of houses of worship,” said the Rev. Curtiss DeYoung, president of the Minnesota Council of Churches.

-The expression of support contrasted with St. Paul and Minneapolis Archbishop Bernard Hebda, who spoke at two news conferences Thursday to insist churches can be reopened safely.
-He said he would meet with Walz later Thursday in hopes of reaching common ground.
+The expression of support contrasted with that of Archbishop Bernard Hebda of the Catholic Archdiocese of St. Paul and Minneapolis, who spoke at two news conferences Thursday to insist that churches can be reopened safely.
+He said he planned to meet with Walz in hopes of reaching common ground.

-The Catholics and Missouri Synod Lutherans said they would open capacity at 33%, starting May 26.
-Hebda said that churches that reopen would need to meet the archdiocese’s many safety standards, which includes social distancing and sanitation.

-Hebda’s media appearances were announced by the Washington-based Becket Fund for Religious Liberty, which wrote Walz and Attorney General Keith Ellison a letter alleging that the continued closure of churches violates the First Amendment.
+Hebda’s media appearances were announced by the Washington, D.C.-based Becket Fund for Religious Liberty, which wrote Walz and Attorney General Keith Ellison a letter alleging that the continued closure of churches violates the First Amendment.

-The Rev. Andrew Stueve, parochial vicar of St. Ignatius Church in Annandale tested positive for the virus, as did several parishioners, according to a letter posted on the church website.
-The letter, written by the Rev. John Meyer who serves the church, added that Meyer and Monsignor Aloysius R. Callaghan “have recently developed some symptoms and are awaiting our own test results.”
+The Rev. Andrew Stueve, parochial vicar of St. Ignatius Catholic Church in Annandale, tested positive for the virus, as did several parishioners, according to a letter posted on the church website.
+The letter, written by the parish’s pastor, the Rev. John Meyer, added that Meyer and the Rev. Aloysius Callaghan, who also serves the parish, “have recently developed some symptoms and are awaiting our own test results.”

 Asked about the COVID-19 cases, Hebda said he was praying for the priests.
 “We are living in dangerous times,” he added.